DataONEorg/dataone-cnpg/README.md

 > PostgreSQL major versions must be EQUAL for the source cluster and the destination cluster

 1. **Prepare the Source (Bitnami PostrgeSQL)** - Run [`scripts/migration-source-prep.sh`](scripts/migration-source-prep.sh) against the running Bitnami PostgreSQL pod, which modifies `pg_hba.conf`, to allow replication connections, creates a replication user and a physical replication slot, and sets `wal_keep_size` to 1024MB
+2. Create a Secret, holding the database username & password.
+IMPORTANT: the secret must be of type 'kubernetes.io/basic-auth', and must contain the exact key names: `username` and `password`.
-2. **Prepare the target (CNPG)** - BEFORE INSTALLING CNPG, ensure the following are set correctly in your values overrides (see example in [examples/values-overrides-metacat-dev.yaml](./examples/values-overrides-metacat-dev.yaml)):
+3. **Prepare the target (CNPG)** - BEFORE INSTALLING CNPG, ensure the following are set correctly in your values overrides (see example in [examples/values-overrides-metacat-dev.yaml](./examples/values-overrides-metacat-dev.yaml)):
    - `init.method: pg_basebackup`, `init.pg_basebackup`, `init.externalClusters`, and `replica`
    - Ensure `postgresql.parameters.max_wal_senders` matches `max_wal_senders` on the source (see script output from step 1, above)
-3. `helm install` the cnpg chart.
+4. `helm install` the cnpg chart.
 E.g:
    ```shell
    $ helm install <releasename> oci:////ghcr.io/dataoneorg/charts/cnpg --version <version> \
                               -f ./examples/values-overrides-metacat-dev.yaml
    ```
    This creates a `<rlsname>-cnpg-1-pgbasebackup-<id>` pod to make a copy of the bitnami source, and will then start the first pod of the cluster (`<rlsname>-cnpg-1`)
-4. However, the first CNPG pod will now be in `CrashLoopBackOff` status.
+5. However, the first CNPG pod will now be in `CrashLoopBackOff` status.
 To resolve this, we need to add `include 'custom.conf'` to the `postgresql.conf` file, as follows:
-   1. Type this command below in the terminal, but do not hit `<Enter>` yet...
+   - Type this command below in the terminal, but do not hit `<Enter>` yet...
       ```shell
       # Assuming pod name is mcdb-cnpg-1, for example...
       kc exec mcdb-cnpg-1 -- sh -c \
         'echo "include '\''custom.conf'\''\n" >>  /var/lib/postgresql/data/pgdata/postgresql.conf && cat /var/lib/postgresql/data/pgdata/postgresql.conf'
       ```
-   2. Delete the cnpg pod so it restarts, and watch carefully.
-During restart, it goes through `PodInitializing`, `Init`, and then enters `Running` status briefly, before it crashes.
+   - Delete the cnpg pod so it restarts, and watch carefully.
+During restart, it goes through `Init`, `PodInitializing`, and then enters `Running` status briefly, before it crashes.
-   3. Hit `<Enter>` to execute the command in that small window of time when the pod is in `Running` status.
+   - Hit `<Enter>` to execute the command in that small window of time when the pod is in `Running` status.
+This and the remaining pods should then start up successfully (if not, repeat these steps)

-   If you timed it correctly, the pod should then stop crashing, and the remaining pods should also start up successfully.
-If you missed the timing, just repeat these steps until it works.
-(This is a bit clunky, but it only needs to be done once, and there may be a better way to do this in future releases of CNPG.)
-5. Replication should now be working, and you can check the replication status by comparing the WAL LSN positions on source and target:
+6. Replication should now be working, and you can check the replication status by comparing the WAL LSN positions on source and target:
    - Source: `kubectl exec -i <source-podname> -- psql -U postgres -c "SELECT pg_current_wal_lsn();"`
    - Target: `kubectl cnpg status` from the local command line

 > [!NOTE]
-> Your application will be in read-only mode until the following steps are finished
+> Your application will be in read-only mode during the following steps...

-6. When replication has caught up, unlink source & target, and switch over to the CNPG cluster, as follows:
+7. When replication has caught up, unlink source & target, and switch over to the CNPG cluster, as follows:
-   1. put your application in Read Only mode to stop writes to Bitnami PostgreSQL
+   - put your application in Read Only mode to stop writes to Bitnami PostgreSQL
       - IMPORTANT!
 Make sure replication has caught up before proceeding!
-   2. `helm upgrade` the CNPG chart with the command line parameter `--set replica.enabled=false`, so it stops replicating
+   - `helm upgrade` the CNPG chart with the command line parameter `--set replica.enabled=false`, so it stops replicating
-   3. Determine which is the PRIMARY CNPG pod (using `kubectl cnpg status`), and fix any collation version mismatch in your application's database, by using:
+   - Determine which is the PRIMARY CNPG pod (using `kubectl cnpg status`), and fix any collation version mismatch in your application's database, by using:
       ```shell
       kubectl exec -i <cnpg-primary-pod> -- psql -U postgres <<EOF
         REINDEX DATABASE <your_db_name>;
         ALTER DATABASE <your_db_name> REFRESH COLLATION VERSION;
       EOF
       ```
-   4. `helm upgrade` your application to the new chart that works with CNPG instead of Bitnami (in Read-Write mode)
+   - `helm upgrade` your application to the new chart that works with CNPG instead of Bitnami (in Read-Write mode)

 ### 2. PostgreSQL major version for the source cluster is LESS THAN OR EQUAL TO that of the destination cluster